-Teach your child that the safest thing to do is to keep your distance from the animal at all times until an adult says it is safe.
+The safest thing to do with any animal is to keep your DISTANCE from the animal at all times, until your parents say it is safe.
 The animal may not have rabies, but we don't know if the animal wants us near them.

-For more information go to www.cdc.gov/rabiesandkids or visit your local public health website.
+If your child would like to know more, go to www.cdc.gov/rabiesandkids, or for more detailed information, visit your local public health website.